NikVetr/MoTrPAC_Complex_Traits/README.md

 * `data/external/RSID_POS_MAP.txt`: Mapping file between RSIDs and genome positions for build used <https://drive.google.com/file/d/1COG3UXpdMtfDgF9QQ3LCE4UrgLQQRCNK/view?usp=drive_link>
 * `data/external/old_dea_deseq_20201121`: Earlier DE results that explicitly incorporate a sex term  <https://drive.google.com/file/d/1kC84BEUUWzOEN30HoqwCWXweKyRixZ9X/view?usp=drive_link>
 * `data/external/GTEx_Analysis_v8_eQTL`: Filtered eQTL results from GTEx <https://storage.googleapis.com/gtex_analysis_v8/single_tissue_qtl_data/GTEx_Analysis_v8_eQTL.tar>

+Finally, scripts for generating particular figures will sometimes rely on files generated previously by other scripts.
+Unfortunately, filesizes sometimes exceeded maximum storage allowances on open repositories such as Zenodo.
+I've tried to order the scripts in a manner where those intermediate files are generated during execution of the script, but if something is not cooperating, please do not hesitate to reach out to me at nikgvetr@stanford.edu for assistance!